Admissions

 The above may be waived at the discretion, or direction, of the Vice President of Enrollment Management and Marketing or Executive Director of Admissions (or equivalent leadership title.)
 However, omission of any of the above information may have an impact on admission.

-Freshmen applicants interested in the Bachelor of Science in Nursing must apply to the one-year pre-nursing track.
-Candidates will be evaluated based on the above and the following additional criteria:
+Freshmen applicants interested in the Bachelor of Science in Nursing will apply to SPU as Nursing majors and will be evaluated based on the following criteria:

 Test Optional Policy